MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-drop-shipment.md

 ms.search.keywords: direct shipment
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: beb78a3526b95af228ab313b67174633902e7bd7
+ms.openlocfilehash: c5ca9eb1dc14a75d84072f28e7f72fc8b5e89373
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5778829"
+ms.locfileid: "6443414"
 ---
 # <a name="make-drop-shipments"></a>Make Drop Shipments

-A drop shipment is the shipment of items from one of your vendors directly to one of your customers.
+A drop shipment is the shipment of items from one of your suppliers directly to one of your customers.

-When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Ship-to** field, **Customer Address**, you can link the two documents to instruct the vendor to ship directly to the customer.
+When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Ship-to** field, **Customer Address**, you can link the two documents to instruct the supplier to ship directly to the customer.
 <br><br>

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE4mOyM?rel=0]